cscorley/dissertation/chapters/5_discussion/1_flt.md

 ## Feature Location {#sec:flt-discussion}

-Our analysis in Section \ref{sec:flt-results} shows significant effects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
+The analysis in Section \ref{sec:flt-results} shows significant effects between snapshots and changesets, and between batch changesets and changesets in the simulated environment.
 The results are mixed between each subject system and are not generally conclusive.
-However, we argue this is desirable to show that the accuracy of a changeset-based FLT is similar to that of a snapshot-based FLT but without the retraining cost.
+However, I argue this is desirable to show that the accuracy of a changeset-based FLT is similar to that of a snapshot-based FLT but without the retraining cost.